requests-cache/requests-cache/docs/advanced_usage.md

 >>> print(f'Unexpired responses: {session.cache.response_count(check_expiry=True)}')
 ```

-## Custom Response Filtering
+## Custom Cache Filtering
-If you need more advanced behavior for determining what to cache, you can provide a custom filtering
+If you need more advanced behavior for choosing what to cache, you can provide a custom filtering
 function via the `filter_fn` param.
-This can by any function that takes a {py:class}`requests.Response`
+This can by any function that takes a
-object and returns a boolean indicating whether or not that response should be cached.
-It will be applied
+{py:class}`requests.Response` object and returns a boolean indicating whether or not that response
-to both new responses (on write) and previously cached responses (on read):
+should be cached.
+It will be applied to both new responses (on write) and previously cached
+responses (on read):

 :::{admonition} Example code
 :class: toggle